docc-lab/dsb_k8s/README.md

 # DSB HotelReservation K8S usage

-1. Use the profile to create an experiment.
+**A. Use the profile to create an experiment.**
-   1. It should work under my user (royno7), and root at least.
-If it doesn't work under your user, su to mine or root after experiment setup and run "if not" cmds in step 2.
+   It should work under my user (royno7), and root at least.
+If it doesn't work under your user, su to mine or root after experiment setup and run "if not" cmds in step B.

-2. Check if several stuff
+**B. Check if several stuff before proceeding forward**
    1. If there is a `DeathStarBench` repository under `/local`.
       If not, manually clone `DeathStarBench` under `docclab`:
       ```bash